 What is Community Supported Agriculture (CSA)?

 CSA stands for Community Supported Agriculture.
-It is a way of distributing local food that is mutually beneficial for farmers/community members.
-At its most basic, the CSA can be thought of as a subscription.
-All produce and meat is produced locally by our member-owner farmers and ranchers.
+It is a way of distributing local food that is mutually beneficial for farmers and community members.
+At its most basic, the CSA can be thought of as a subscription that provides weekly access to the most nutritious, hyper-local food available anywhere.
+All produce, meat, eggs, dairy, and specialty products are produced locally by our member-owner farmers, ranchers and craft food artisans.

 What are its benefits?

-CSAs help farmers by decreasing the amount of pre-season risk we take on by providing guaranteed markets for our products .
-CSAs benefits you as the customer by giving you access to high quality, ultra fresh produce (often harvested the day before you reive it).
-CSA members have a direct relationship with their farmers the assurance that your food is being produced in a way that respects our natural resources, supports our local economy, and encourages the continued existence of food production in our community.
+CSAs help farmers by decreasing the amount of pre-season risk we take on by providing guaranteed markets for our products.
+The CSA benefits you as the consumer by giving you access to high quality, ultra-fresh produce (often harvested the day before you receive it).
+CSA members have a direct relationship with their farmers and the assurance that your food is being produced in a way that respects our natural resources, supports our local economy, and encourages the continued existence of food production in our community.

 How does it work?